 After the bids are received, the FDIC selects the least costly option.
 To facilitate that analysis, the FDIC may dictate the terms and conditions of a loss sharing arrangement and the assets to be covered when potential assuming banks bid on a failing bank.
 This allows the FDIC to more quickly analyze and compare each of the bids to determine which is the least costly to the Deposit Insurance Fund.
 The terms and conditions also enable the FDIC to monitor the SLAs effectively.

 When market conditions are at their worst, loss share can save the Deposit Insurance Fund money.
 As a result, loss share agreements enabled the FDIC to sell the assets, but without requiring that the FDIC accept the low prices prevalent at the time.
 Instead, the FDIC sold the assets to assuming banks at a discount and they were incented under the SLAs to service and manage the assets, resolving them at a higher recovery amount once market conditions improved, splitting the higher recovery with the FDIC.

-Through June 30, 2018, the FDIC has entered into 304 shared-loss agreements with assuming banks on initial asset balances totaling $216.4 billion.
-We currently have 84 shared-loss agreements covering $10.7 billion worth of assets.
+During the recent Financial Crisis the FDIC entered into 590 Loss Share agreements with Acquiring Institutions from 304 Failed Bank receiverships covering $216.4 billion in assets.
 The estimated savings exceed $41 billion, compared to an outright cash sale of those assets.

 SLAs are only one way the FDIC can resolve the assets of a failed bank.
 For each resolution, the FDIC analyzes all available alternatives and accepts the best one at the time.
 As market conditions improve from the beginning of the crisis, SLAs were less often the best alternative and finally removed as an alternative in 2013.